* Civilians still trying to flee to the fighting

 “We didn’t know where the strikes were coming from.
 Everyone is being hit all day and all night.
 There is no electricity and no water.
 There is nothing.
 There is not one neighbourhood that hasn’t been hit,” said one of the women who gave her name as Umm Ismail.

-At times, NTC units came under fire from their own side, a hazard becoming more acute as the poorly coordinated groups of government volunteers attacking from the east and west close in on one another.
+At times, NTC units came under fire from their own side, a hazard becoming more acute as the rag-tag groups of government volunteers attacking from the east and west close in on one another.

 GADDAFI’S MEN FIGHT FOR THEIR LIVES

-Many civilians from Sirte are also fighting alongside the remnants of Gaddafi’s army in the belief the outsiders will commit atrocities once they capture the city of 75,000 people, which Gaddafi built into a lavish second capital.
+Many civilians from Sirte are also fighting alongside the remnants of Gaddafi’s army in the belief the outsiders will commit atrocities once they capture the city of 75,000 people.
+Gaddafi is believed to be hiding in the desert far to the south.

 “Gaddafi’s troops know their way around,” said one government fighter in a brief lull in the fighting.
 “We don’t know the city.
 We don’t even know what’s in the next street.”

-NTC forces have struggled to take Sirte and a few other bastions of Gaddafi loyalists, which has impeded efforts to set up effective government nationwide and restart oil production, the lifeblood of the Libyan economy.
+NTC forces have struggled to take Sirte and a few other leftover bastions of Gaddafi loyalists, and this has impeded efforts to set up effective government nationwide and restart oil production, the lifeblood of the Libyan economy.

 The interim government sent out text messages on Monday urging their fighters to report to military bases and join the national army.